epdoc/node-red-hautil/NODE-RED.md

 ### Standalone Node-RED, not coupled with Home Assistant

-I find it easiest to manually install and update unpublished packages using npm, then referencing these packages from the function editor > Setup tab.
+You may find it easiest to manually install and update unpublished packages using npm, then reference these packages from the function editor > Setup tab.
 For example

 ```shell
 npm install git@github.com:jpravetz/epdoc-util.git